 Even as WordPress Core continues to expand its support for new versions of PHP, there is no intention of abandoning support for older versions until usage numbers show that the impact on users will be minimal.

-The History of the “Warning!”
+The Story Behind the “Warning!”
 Approach